|

 Moraleda channel.
 It is connected to the sea through the Témpano

-Poles that gets to the sea.
+from the Poles that gets to the sea.

 From its 1 km wide and 30 to 50 metres high frontline, icebergs